Tomorrow Becomes Yesterday

-Tomorrow Becomes Yesterday is the fourth and final album of the band Bamboo.
+Tomorrow Becomes Yesterday is the fourth and final album of the Filipino alternative rock band Bamboo, originally released in 2008.
 It is the first release of original material by the band since 2005's Light Peace Love.
 It achieved platinum status on September 28, 2008 (two days after its release).

 In 2010, the band released a new single "Bagong Sigaw" and repackaged version of the album with a bonus DVD containing music videos of the singles released in the album.